CREATORS OF THEIR OWN DEFINITION...

 By 2000, many of the Sorority’s earliest members were beginning the transition into post-collegiate life, carrying with them the lifelong commitment they made to uphold the mission of Theta Nu Xi.
 Alumni who had organized in New York City, Greensboro, NC, and Washington, D.C., began working on creating a structure that would allow them full participation in Sorority activities, as well as membership opportunities for other post-collegiate womxn.
 At the National Convention in 2001, a formal structure for Graduate, Alumnae, and Professional (GAP) membership was adopted.
 And the following year, the first GAP chapters were established, making Theta Nu Xi the first multicultural sorority to offer membership to post-collegiate womxn.

 By 2007, Theta Nu Xi had taken flight, growing to 23 undergraduate and 15 GAP chapters and kaleidoscopes.
 The Sorority commemorated the milestone by returning to where it all began for that year’s National Convention.
 Members gathered in record numbers in Chapel Hill, NC to celebrate the achievements of the Sorority, our members, and to look toward the future of Theta Nu Xi.

 THETA NU XI TODAY

 We will center sisterhood by creating collaborative spaces for members to connect and build relationships.
 We will continue to work through our evolving identity to meet the needs of our members.
-We will focus on sustainability by developing organizational cohesion and capacity to ensure Theta Nu Xi will be here for another 25 years to come.
+We will focus on sustainability by developing organizational cohesion and capacity to ensure Theta Nu Xi will be here for years to come.